mediamonks/channels/packages/channels/README.md

 ```

 ## Structure
 Everything in `Channels` connects to one main volume node, which is the final step before going to the actual sound output.
-A channel has its own volume instance, which connect to the main volume.
+A channel has its own volume instance, which connects to the main volume.

 Sounds can be played either on a channel, or directly on the main output.